renderedtext/ruby-101/README.md

 # Or, install Vim:
 $ sudo apt update && sudo apt install vim
 ```
+* The Ruby interpreter is a great way to test code and see what it does,
+  try it by entering `irb` in the terminal's command line
+* Don't know what a class/method does?
+Try `ri method` in the terminal's
+  command line to get detailed explanations
+  * If you enter `ri Class` it will show you all class methods as well
+* Ruby programs should have `#!/usr/bin/env ruby` as a first line in
+  every Ruby file that is part of the program
+* The name of a Ruby program has the ending/extension `.rb`
+* Make sure the files are executable, `chmod +x my_program.rb` will do,
+  so you can execute your program by typing `./my_program.rb`

 ## Ruby as an Object Oriented language